It can take anywhere from 3 to 7 days to fully recover from 40 to 60 minutes of intense exercise (e.g. extreme mountain training).¹

 Research shows mixed results when it comes to how compression affects athletic performance, but there is promising evidence on how compression garments can improve recovery from exercise.

 In this study, it was found that wearing compression garments during the 24-hour recovery period improved various psychological, physiological, and some performance markers of recovery compared to uncompressed control conditions.²⁶

 In particular, compression had a significant positive effect on perceived vitality, resting fatigue scores, muscle soreness, muscle swelling measured by ultrasound, bench press throw, and serum creatine kinase concentration.

 Another study found that wearing lower-limb compression garments for 12 hours after exercise-induced muscle damage in young, active women improved all recovery markers except creatine kinase, with recovery measured by self-reported muscle soreness, creatine kinase levels, knee extensor strength, and the vertical jump height was measured.²⁷

 With this information in mind, compression garments are definitely worth trying if hard workouts are keeping you out of action for longer than you'd like.

 One of the oldest healing practices in the world, acupuncture aids in recovery from muscle fatigue, overtraining and adrenal fatigue, muscle pain and many other ailments experienced by physically active or over-trained people.²⁸ ²⁹ ³⁰

-In the actual treatment, hair-thin needles are inserted into specific points along your meridian, the path through which your qi flows.
+The actual treatment involves inserting hair-thin needles into specific points along your meridian, the path through which your Qi flows.
 Needling these points, called acupuncture points, stimulates the body's natural healing mechanisms - because certain points are associated with certain diseases.

 There are many theories about how acupuncture works, but how it really works remains a mystery.